PawarVaibhav446/JavaScript/README.md

 # JavaScript
 Learning JavaScript.
-Always Felt Js is to complex for me.
+Always Felt JS is to complex for me.

-Now I have Started Loving Js.
+Now I have Started Loving JavaScript.